River Calder, West Yorkshire: History

-The river was central to establishment of the textile industries in the local area, and flows through the area known as the Yorkshire Heavy Woollen District.
-Many major mills were constructed along its banks, particularly at Dewsbury and Wakefield, but also in the smaller communities of Brighouse, Hebden Bridge, Sowerby Bridge and Todmorden, as well as along its tributaries: the Hebble at Halifax, and the Colne at Huddersfield.
+The river was central to establishing the textile industries in the local area, and flows through the area known as the Yorkshire Heavy Woollen District.
+Many mills were constructed along its banks, particularly at Dewsbury and Wakefield, but also in # Brighouse, Hebden Bridge, Sowerby Bridge and Todmorden, as well as along its tributaries: the Hebble at Halifax, and the Colne at Huddersfield.
 The mills in the Upper Calder Valley specialised in cotton weaving, with some cotton spinning, while those in the lower part of the valley specialised in wool and shoddy.
-Some of these structures still exist as listed buildings, although the large scale production of yarn and textile has now ceased.
+Some of these structures still exist as listed buildings, although the large scale production of yarn and textile has eased.

-The river formed an important transportation system for raw materials and the products of the mills, particularly prior to the development of other infrastructures such as road and railway links to the area.
-At many places, the river is not navigable because of weirs or the shallow depth, and passage for boats was made by the creation of cuts where boats are able to enter the Calder and Hebble Navigation.
-Work began to make the Calder navigable above Wakefield in 1758.
+The river was important for transporting raw materials and the products of the mills, particularly before the development of improved roads and railway links to the area.
+In some places the river is not navigable because of weirs or shallow water and passage for boats was made possible by the creation of cuts where boats are able to enter the Calder and Hebble Navigation.
+Work began to make the Calder navigable above Wakefield started in 1758.

 Wakefield's medieval nine-arched bridge is 320 ft long, was built in sandstone between 1342 and 1356, and replaced an earlier wooden structure on the site of an ancient ford.
 The chantry chapel on the bridge was licensed in 1356.
-At Wakefield, a variety of former mill buildings are currently being redeveloped to create a Waterfront project which will combine residential housing, offices, galleries and public spaces.
+At Wakefield former mill buildings are being redeveloped to create a Waterfront project which will combine residential housing, offices, galleries and public spaces.
 The Hepworth Wakefield opened in 2011.